vivekjangid17/vivekjangid17/README.md

 ### 🎯 Goals for 2025

 - 🎓 Crack GATE with a top rank
 - 🧠 Build a strong AI/ML foundation
-- 🤝 Collaborate on open-source projects

 ---